 The narrow landscape means a traveler can get remote, without ever being more than a few hours from a major city.
 This easy bailout in times of trouble is invaluable to safety and allows people to travel alone across this spectacular country safely.
 A traveler may think they are all alone but guaranteed a local will pop out of the bushes when you need them.

 14- Cheap motorbikes

 A new Honda motorbike can be bought for around $1000, and with the incredible service centers through Vietnam, these bikes can have very long life cycles.
-Tigit rents the Honda Blade for $250 for 1 month, and travelers can do between 2000km and 5000km in this time.
-This is unbelievably cheap, and there aren’t many places in the world where with quality and value is this high.
+Tigit rents the Honda Blade for $250 for 1 month, and travelers can do between 2000km and 5000km at this time.
+This is unbelievably cheap, and there aren’t many places in the world where quality and value are this high.

 This market is an excellent area for lies, horror stories, and failed holidays.
 However, travelers tend to bury the bad and only promote the good.
 So this ideology of buying $200 “good” motorbikes circulates backpacking Vietnam groups and keeps people coming!